+A 2D art style refers to visual artwork that is created in two dimensions, focusing on height and width without depth.
 From charming pixel art to dazzling vector graphics, the art style brings a 2D world to life.
 But with so many 2D game art styles, each with its own charm, how do you choose?
 What techniques elevate each style from good to great?
 This deep dive explores popular 2D game art styles along with tips to make your game visuals truly captivating.

 Pixel Art: Capturing Retro Charm

-No discussion of 2D game art services is complete without pixel art.
+No discussion of 2D art services is complete without pixel art.
 Once merely an artifact of hardware limitations, visible pixels now create intentional retro charm.

 What defines this iconic style?
 Large, chunky pixels immediately evoke classic games.
 Sharp edges and blocky shapes make elements feel tangible even when stylized.
 Colors often draw from rich, saturated retro palettes for vibrance within constraints.
 Clean dithering mimics shading and textures.
 Imperfections like bleeds become part of the aesthetic rather than issues to avoid.